auanasgheps/snapraid-aio-script/README.md

 - Extra information is be added, like SnapRAID's disk health report.
 - When the script is done sends an email with the results, both in case of error or success.

+## Customization
+Many options can be changed to your taste, their behaviour is documented in the script config file.

 Pre-hashing is enabled by default to avoid silent read errors.
 It mitigates the lack of ECC memory.

+If you don't know what to do, I recommend using the default values and see how it performs.

+You can also change more advanced options such as mail binary (by default uses `mailx`), SnapRAID binary location, log file location.

 ## A nice email report
 This report produces emails that don't contain a list of changed files to improve clarity.